pqina/cupper/README.md

-**Deprecated, this repository is no longer used to update the documentation**
+**Deprecated, this repository is no longer used to update the documentation, the documentation is now part of the product site.**

 # FilePond Documentation